-The High Dam is a new solo exhibition by Leeds based artist Emii Alrai.
-Alrai's practice is informed by inherited nostalgia, geographical identity and post-colonial museum practices of collecting and displaying objects.
+Emii Alrai’s practice is informed by inherited nostalgia, geographical identity and postcolonial museum practices of collecting and displaying objects.
 Focusing on ancient mythologies from the Middle East alongside personal oral histories of Iraq, Alrai weaves together narratives by forging artefacts and visualising residues of cultural collision.

-The High Dam asks audiences to confront the history of the reconstruction of Middle Eastern artefacts and monuments in Western museums, whilst addressing ideas of identity, including the inherited and fragmented nostalgia between Britain and the Middle East.
+The high dam asks audiences to confront the history of the reconstruction of Middle Eastern artefacts and monuments in Western museums, while addressing ideas of identity, including the inherited and fragmented nostalgia between Britain and the Middle East.

-Emii Alrai participated in The Tetley Artist Associate Programme (TAAP) in 2018-19; a year-long talent development programme for emerging artists generously supported by Tetley's Beer.
-Find out more about our current programme here.
+Emii Alrai participated in The Tetley Artist Associate Programme (TAAP) in 2018-19, a year-long talent development programme for emerging artists generously supported by Tetley’s Beer.